The Bell Curve and the Likelihood of Events

 Understanding Normal Distribution

 Consider measuring IQ scores across a large population.
-Testing everyone on earth would be impossible, but because intelligence levels are evenly distributed across populations, we would expect IQ scores to be normally, or symmetrically, distributed.
+Testing everyone on earth would be impossible, but because IQ scores tend to be normally distributed across large populations, we would expect them to form a symmetrical distribution around the mean.

 This is the power of understanding normal distribution.
 To visualize how this works, we use a Bell Curve.